doe-fowt-control/uri-waves/post-process-models/README.md

 ## Overview
 This directory contains MATLAB functions to perform wave reconstruction and propagation using methods to be specified by the user.
-There are two main strategies employed depending on whether the user wants to use multiple wave gauges or a single wave gauge to perform reconstruction.
+There are multiple models implemented here with a common naming convention.
+There are two main strategies employed for linear reconstruction methods depending on whether the user wants to use multiple wave gauges or a single wave gauge to perform reconstruction.
 While the overall implementation is quite similar, small changes are necessary - functions used for single wave gauge have the suffix `_1g`, while functions used for an arbitrary number of wave gauges use the suffix `_ng`.

-The file `linear_main8.m` is the most up to date with implementation for multiple wave gauges, and `linear_main9.m` for a single wave gauge.
+The file `linear_ng_main0.m` is the most up to date with implementation for multiple wave gauges, and `linear_1g_main0.m` for a single wave gauge.
 The work flow (order of functions called) for each of these is now laid out, naming the function and its general role without the suffix.

+The Choppy wave model [Nougier 2009] is also implemented.

 ## Workflow
 Here we describe the interaction and purpose functions used in the main scripts.